jonathanjhunt/CRUD.QA/readme.md

 - Code fully integrated into a Version Control System

 ## Development Proccess
+The project was planned using a Jira board.
+This was a useful tool for keeping track of the tasks required to meet the MVP for the project.
+Setting out requiremets in the format of a User Story makes it easy to visualise a task that needs to be completed and put it into action.

+The Jira board gives the option to track which tasks have been completed, which are still in progress and what is left to be done.
+This allows you to keep on schedule with advancements in the project.
 [![Agile Board](https://i.imgur.com/3aQUXXi.jpg "Agile Board")](https://i.imgur.com/3aQUXXi.jpg "Agile Board")

 ## Risk Assessment